 The stock market is a broad concept representing the vast network of buyers and sellers of stocks all over the world.
 However, there must be a specific place where these people meet, right?
 True, there’s the internet and all that jazz now, but there should be something like an organized place where these trades happen, correct?

 Yep!
 Stocks can be traded either in organized stock exchanges or over-the-counter markets (OTC).

 Okay, before we go any further, it is important to note the difference between the primary and secondary markets of stocks.
-When a company wants to expand and decide to obtain capital through selling their stocks, it offers its stocks to the public for the first time through an initial public offering (IPO).
+When a company wants to expand and decides to obtain capital by selling its stocks, it offers its stocks to the public for the first time through an initial public offering (IPO).
 This first-time sale occurs in the primary market.
 It is important to note that in the primary market, the stocks are purchased directly from the issuing corporation.

 Meanwhile, in the secondary market, the corporation is no longer involved in the trade of its stocks.
 Now, investors trade among themselves.
 The stock market is primarily the secondary market.

 Okay, let’s go back to trading.
-So we know that the stock market primarily consists of the secondary market and the investors trade among themselves in stocks exchanges or OTC markets.
+So we know that the stock market primarily consists of the secondary market and the investors trade among themselves in stock exchanges or OTC markets.